When I got my first real desk job out of college I had one of three things for lunch every day for what felt like forever:

 Apple, Cranberry, Almond Mason Jar Salads

-Apple, Cranberry, Almond Mason Jar Salads with homemade Greek Yogurt Poppyseed Dressing are a fresh, healthy, and easy make-ahead lunch option!
+Apple, Cranberry, Almond Mason Jar Salads with homemade Greek Yogurt Poppy Seed Dressing are a fresh and healthy make-ahead lunch option.
+Filling and delicious!

 - 2 chicken breasts, pounded to an even thickness